cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 ## Analysis

-During the analysis, some files are automatically produced by the scripts and are saved on your working directory.
+During the analysis, some files are automatically produced by the scripts and are saved in your working directory.
 These files are necessary for the subsequent steps in the analysis chain.
-It is furthermore mandatory that you always launch the scripts from the same working directory since the output files stored there can be correctly read as input files at the subsequent analysis steps.
+It is therefore mandatory to always launch the scripts from the same working directory so that the output files stored there can be correctly assigned as input files at the subsequent analysis steps.

 ### DL0 to DL1